eduardorittner/mc504/README.md

 leaves (`searcher_count == 0`), since they must `wait` and `post` the `no_searcher` semaphore, respectively.

-`no_inserter` is a semaphore which cna be held by only on inserter or deleter at a time.
+`no_inserter` is a semaphore which can be held by only on inserter or deleter at a time.

 While a deleter is running, it locks both `no_inserter` and `no_searcher`, preventing any searchers or inserters from running.
+The Little Book of Semaphores' solution proposes a third mutex meant for the deleter, so no two deleters access the list concurrently.
+However, this is not necessary since we can think of `no_inserter` and `no_searcher` combined as the deleter mutex, since if a deleter holds both, then no other deleter will be able to run, since they're already locked.

 ## Code organization